makerdao/pe-checklists/spell/spell-reviewer-mainnet-checklist.md

 ## Deployed Stage

-* Comment in the PR:
+* Crafter's comment in the PR
   * [ ] Contains relevant Foundry installation logs
   * [ ] Contains a URL to the deployed spell
     * [ ] URL matches the spell address declared in `config.sol`